lujic/sea-leap/README.md

   <br/><img src="https://github.com/lujic/sea-leap/blob/main/sea-leap-testbed.jpg" width="400">
 </p>

 ## DATA
 The proposed algorithms are evaluated on different real-world datasets (typically used in computer vision analytics applications such as object detection), namely:
 * InTraSafEd 5G project (https://newsroom.magenta.at/2020/01/16/5g-anwendungen-in-wien/) for increasing traffic safety with Edge and 5G, obtained during the project evaluation.
 The datasets contain sampled video frames in various sizes from the chosen Vienna’s intersection used for the real-time detection of critical situations and to support drivers in avoiding accidents (due to objects that can appear in drivers’ blind spots).
 * Dataset Penn-Fudan comes from an image database used for object detection and recognition on scenes around campuses and urban streets [1].
-Selected frames represent various angles and image qualities of captured objects such as pedestrians, bikes and cars.
+Selected frames represent various angles and image qualities of captured objects such as pedestrians, bikes, and cars.
 * Datasets Sherbrooke and Rene-Levesque come from the cameras monitoring different intersections, used for detecting and tracking multiple objects of various types in outdoor urban traffic surveillance [2].